Rafael Nadal and Mery Perelló welcome their second child with a name that honors family

 Rafael Nadal carries his son Rafael

-The baby has been named Miquel, which, according to the Europa Press news agency, is a special tribute the happy parents wanted to make to Mery’s father, who passed away in April 2023 at the age of 63 after a long illness.
-With Miquel’s arrival, the couple expands their family of three, which already included Rafael Junior, their firstborn, now 2 years and 10 months old.
+The baby has been named Miquel, a heartfelt tribute to Mery’s father, Miquel Perelló Mas, who passed away in April 2023 at the age of 63 after a long illness.
+By giving their second child his name, the couple is honoring his memory in a deeply personal way.
+With his arrival, their family has grown to include two children, with their firstborn, Rafael Junior, now two years and 10 months old.

 © AFP via Getty Images